Ready or Not (video game): Gameplay

 In Ready or Not, the player leads an American police tactical unit within the Los Sueños Police Department (LSPD) against criminals and terrorists.
 The player can also assume the role of an HRT agent (depending on the edition of the game).
 The player deals with various types of situations, such as robberies, mass shootings, sex trafficking, drug busts, and illicit pornography rings.
 As a tactical shooter, realism is a central pillar of gameplay, with both players and enemies being killed in only a few shots; therefore, tactical strategies and careful planning are emphasized.

 The player is given a wide selection of rifles, submachine guns, shotguns, and handguns to choose from, with various options for attaching optics, scopes, muzzle devices, and overbarrel or underbarrel attachments.
 Equipment such as stun grenades, stinger grenades, fiberscopes (known as the "optiwand" in-game), ballistic shields, and breaching devices are key items available for the player and their team to equip and use.

 As the player is part of a police unit, apprehending suspects alive is greatly encouraged; therefore, a variety of less-lethal weapons such as tasers, riot guns, and pepper spray are available as alternatives to lethal force, and players are awarded more points for arresting suspects instead of incapacitating or killing them.
 However, some less-lethal weapons such as beanbag shotguns can incapacitate or kill people depending on how it is used.
-In order to score the highest grade (S) on a mission, all suspects and civilians must be detained alive which is only possible by using less-lethal equipment.
+In order to score the highest grade (S) on a mission, all suspects and civilians must be detained alive & conscious.